open-telemetry/semantic-conventions/CONTRIBUTING.md

 During the release process, all `./chloggen/*.yaml` files are transcribed into `CHANGELOG.md` and then deleted.

 1. Create an entry file using `make chlog-new`.
-This generates a file based on your current branch (e.g. `./.chloggen/my-branch.yaml`)
+The command generates a new file, with its name based on the current branch (e.g. `./.chloggen/my-feature-xyz.yaml`)
 2. Fill in all fields in the new file
 3. Run `make chlog-validate` to ensure the new file is valid
 4. Commit and push the file